Yggdrasill501/Yggdrasill501/README.md

 # Hello there,
-I am Sowftware Engineer and enthusiast intrested in computer science and quantum computing.<p></p>
+I am Software Engineer and enthusiast interested in computer science and quantum computing.<p></p>
 I am currently studing on [Czech Technical University](https://www.cvut.cz/en), Application of Computer science in natural Sciences, where I am working on [research of exoplanets](https://github.com/Yggdrasill501/Exoplanet_Search) and automation of data science behind it.<p> </p>

 My work is at [Digiteq Automotive](https://www.digiteqautomotive.com/cs) where I work on AI model that represents behaviour of driver and his interaction with Infotainment, development of framework for Test Automation and CI/CD, Development of desktop apps and Android development.<p> </p>